surfingNC/BlockRent/README.md

 # BlockRent
 BlockRent lets you qualify for apartments or mortgages using Bitcoin instead of traditional credit.
-Secure your future, your way
+Secure your future, your way.